The Rudge Light Roadster was a very well finished machine built by Rudge (Wolverhampton).

 The pedals are later replacements.

 Rudge introduced this tangent spoked roadster in 1885 and they were built until the end of the highwheel-era, around 1892.
-This bicycle with serial number 20036 must be one of the earliest examples and it is in a great condition, with original hubs, braking system, handlebars, grips, step etc.
+This bicycle with serial number 20036 was built in '85 or (early) '86 and it is in a great condition, with original hubs, braking system, handlebars, grips, step etc.

 Click one of the pics to see more on Robert Sterba's website: